 My sister loves thrift shopping as much as I do, so we’re taking a short road trip with a heavy emphasis on eating and treasure hunting.
 We’ve booked a hotel with an old school diner next door :)

-I’ve had a ton of things shipped ahead to her house (one of them is particularly awesome…) but I’m so out of practice with American-style shopping that totally forgot to use ebates and missed out on getting cash back!
+I’ve had a ton of things shipped ahead to her house but I’m so out of practice with American-style shopping that totally forgot to use ebates and missed out on getting cash back!
 How annoying!
 It’s been so long since I last visited the States that some of the products I wanted have been discontinued (like St. Ives whipped silk moisturizer and Old El Paso gordita kits)!